Listing Of Information, Support & Resources on Child Abuse

 Young New Zealanders' Foundation www.youngnz.online

-The Young New Zealanders' Foundation aims to create safer communities by supporting, educating and empowering young people in their families and in the wider community.
+The Young New Zealanders' Foundation aims to create safer communities by supporting, educating and empowering young people in their families and the wider community.
 The Foundation supplies a range of educational resources.

 Youth Court www.youthcourt.govt.nz